aws/aws-pgsql-odbc/docs/getting_started.md

 ## Obtaining the AWS ODBC Driver for PostgreSQL

-You will find installers for Windows, MacOS and Linux that can be downloaded directly from [GitHub Releases](https://github.com/aws/aws-pgsql-odbc/releases) to install the AWS ODBC Driver for PostgreSQL.
+You can download the AWS ODBC Driver for PostgreSQL installers and binaries for Windows and MacOS that directly from [GitHub Releases](https://github.com/aws/aws-pgsql-odbc/releases).

 ## Installing the AWS ODBC Driver for PostgreSQL